 This method does not require any server modification or action on the part of the server operator.
 However, this method requires the CA to obtain SCTs before issuing the certificate.

 Server operators can deliver SCTs outside of the actual certificate using a special TLS extension.
 After the CA issues the certificate, the server operator submits the certificate to the log.
 The log sends the SCT to the server operator and the server uses the TLS extension to deliver the SCT during the handshake.

-This method reduces certificate size and does not require any action on the part of the CA. However, current software does not support this extension, meaning support for the TLS extension must be manually configured by the server operator.
+This method reduces certificate size and does not require any action on the part of the CA.

 Server operators can also deliver SCTs using Online Certificate Status Protocol (OCSP) stapling.
 With OCSP stapling, the CA issues the certificate to both the log server and the server operator.
 The CA returns the SCT to the server operator as part of the server’s request for the OCSP response.
 This response, which includes the SCT as an extension, is then provided to clients by the server during the TLS handshake.

 This method requires the CA to submit the certificate to the log during issuance but allows the CA to deliver the certificate before receiving the SCT.
 This method also requires the server operator to enable OCSP stapling on the server.